 The Community Infrastructure Levy (CIL) is a charge that local authorities can set on new development in order to raise funds to help fund the infrastructure, facilities and services - such as schools or transport improvements which are needed to support new homes and businesses in the area.

 Section 106 legal agreements will continue to be used alongside CIL to secure on-site infrastructure and things that are not infrastructure, such as affordable housing.

 We have produced a CIL guidance note to explain how the process will work in West Dorset, Weymouth and Portland.
 We have also prepared a process chart to show a simplified version of the CIL process for development which is liable for a CIL charge.

-From the 1st November 2017 we will be applying an indexation rate of 1.04 to all CIL charges in West Dorset, Weymouth and Portland.
-Please see more information in the applying indexation to the CIL charge section below.
+From the 19 November 2018 we will be applying a new indexation rate of 1.20 to all CIL charges in West Dorset, Weymouth and Portland.
+Please see more information in applying the indexation in the CIL charge section.

 How we prepared the adopted CIL Schedules outlines the various stages involved in producing the adopted CIL charging schedules and includes related documents.

 CIL was implemented on 18 July 2016 in West Dorset, Weymouth and Portland

 As part of the CIL process we are asking applicants to fill in an additional CIL information form and an assumption of liability form when applications are submitted, so that we are able to assess and calculate any CIL charge.
 The CIL Information Form Note provides guidance to help complete the form.